Markov Chain Model of Entanglement Setup in Noisy Dynamic LEO Satellite Networks: Related Works

 \subsection{Challenges}

 In summary, despite progress in both classical and quantum free-space communication, there are several gaps in the current works.
 Firstly, classical turbulence models focus on ground fiber links, and quantum channel models usually assume fixed satellite positions or observe single links only.
-Secondly, although the atmospheric turbulence theories provide good models, but don't consider the moving topology and routing challenges of LEO networks.
+Secondly, although the atmospheric turbulence theories provide good models, they don't consider the moving topology and routing challenges of LEO networks.
 Also, the Markov time models from classical work haven't been adapted for quantum memory systems, where both distance and storage time affect link fidelity.
+Lastly, none of the current research has analyzed the classical communication delay of the entangled link utilization processes.

-Therefore, our work addresses these gaps by developing a Markov chain model designed specifically for moving satellite quantum networks.
-We make distance a fundamental part of the model, analyze performance during short time windows realistic for satellite passes, separate transmission and storage decoherence properly, and derive analytical formulas for multiple performance metrics.
+Therefore, our work addresses these gaps by developing a Markov chain model designed specifically for dynamic satellite quantum networks.
+We make distance a fundamental part of the model, analyze performance during short time windows realistic for satellite passes, separate transmission and storage decoherence properly, analyze the classical communication delay when using an entangled link, and derive analytical formulas for multiple performance metrics.